cptjamestiberiouskirk-pixel/rogue-rpg/README.md

 - `ROGUE_NOGOOD`: If set, do not circumvent the original anti-piracy, copy-protection routines.
     As this heavily relies on DOS interrupts, assembly code and other direct hardware access only available in 1985, this will result in the game acting as if it was illegally copied.
+- `ROGUE_RELEASE`: Just sets the additional `CFLAGS` `-s` and `-O2`, otherwise it sets `-Og` and `-g3`.
+No in-game effect.
+- `ROGUE_DEBUG`: Enable some in-game debugging messages.
+    It disrupts the `curses` display, so the game become somewhat unplayable.
+- `ROGUE_DEMO`: Sets `DEMO` for the original Demo mode.

+**All** original compile-time environment vars and `-D`efines used as `#ifdef`s in code are preserved!
+However, some of them were already non-functional and only partially implemented in the original code.
+They are still _untested_ and for now _unsupported_ in this modern port, so many will not work.
+Highlights include: _(not a comprehensive list)_
+- `DEMO`: Demonstration mode, with gameplay restrictions.
+- `DEBUG`: Debug mode, for testing.
+- `WIZARD`: "God" mode, with extra commands.
+- `INTL`: International release, with different credits.
+- `ME`: Be the author!
+- `LUXURY`: In 1985, this meant a UNIX machine with an extended C library.
+- `MINROG`: Set by default in the original `Makefile`, enables the winning message.

 #### Run-time settings:

 Files: all preserved from the original!
-By default all read from and created at the current currectory.
+By default all read from and created at the current directory.
 - `rogue.opt`: Game options, such as the default player and fruit name, current drive letter, etc.
 - `rogue.scr`: High scores, fully working!
 Path and name can be set in the options above.
 - `rogue.sav`: Save state file.
 Saving and restoring is currently not implemented.